NAS-PINN: Neural architecture search-guided physics-informed neural network for solving PDEs: NUMERICAL EXPERIMENTS

 \paragraph{} As supposed, irregular computational domains are more challenging to deal with than regular domains, which results in an interesting feature: the weights $a_1$ and $a_2$ are close to each other.
 We reckon this feature as a preference for residual structures.
 As Eq. (\ref{equ:equ11}) shows, if $a_1$ and $a_2$ are almost at the same level, the mapping relation becomes a summation of an identity transformation and a neural network operation \cite{K2016Deep}.
 Therefore, we reserve the residual structures when $a_1$ and $a_2$ are both smaller than a threshold $\varepsilon$, and we call such layers as mixed layers.
 Mixed layers are expressed in parentheses in Table \ref{tab:tab2}.

 \paragraph{} The results show that the proposed NAS-PINN can adapt to irregular computational domains well.
 It is indicated that when the problem is complex, neural architectures with residual connection are more appropriate in PINNs, and the layers with such residual connection tend to appear in the middle and last few layers of the neural networks.
+Such preference for residual connection is difficult to realize and often neglected when we manually design neural architectures for PINNs.
 We also notice that Architecture Dumpy performs better than Architecture Giant and Slender in the circular and L-shaped computational domains and none of the NAS-PINN-searched architectures reaches the maximum layers (7 layers).
 This means a relatively shallow neural network with more neurons is more suitable for solving Poisson equation even in irregular domains.
+As for the most complex flower-shaped computational domain, NAS-PINN and Giant apparently prevail over other architectures.
+It is also obvious that the architecture based on NAS-PINN has much fewer parameters than Architecture Dumpy, indicating the capability of NAS-PINN to help design effective architectures and save training cost.